 This is the BEST BLOG POST THE WORLD HAS EVER SEEN.
 Well, in truth, that’s rather doubtful.
 But, how often lately are we seeing claims in the news and on social media that proclaim that someone or something is the MOST (something) EVER?
 Far too often, in my opinion.
-It’s one thing for us to say that something is amazing or powerful, or that we think it’s the best, but by labeling something as the biggest, most, or best something the world has ever seen, puts it in a different category.
+It’s one thing for us to say that something is amazing or powerful, or that we think it’s the preferable choice, but by labeling something as the biggest, most, or best something the world has ever seen, puts it in a different category.
 Unless you have successfully accomplished a Guinness World Record or won the gold at the Olympics, or something of that nature, you are simply engaging in the lure of the absolutes.
 This self-aggrandizing narrative style is designed to construct the story of indisputable greatness or unquestionable “bad”ness, and often at the expense of reality.
 It is intended to impress and manipulate, often without earning the title based on facts and evidence.

-So why do some employ these absolute narratives?
+So why do people employ these absolute narratives?
 For some, it may be that they feel the need to not only succeed, but to conquer any and all others who might garner the spotlight or challenge their view of themselves.
 In this place, it comes from a deep insecurity or narcissism, one that can only be filled with others’ admiration and/or fear.
 But there is also another reason for speaking in absolutes.
 This reason is also a false narrative, but it is more insidious.
 Sometimes absolutes are intended to gaslight, and to manipulate others by framing things into a more concrete, black or white way.
 It then becomes an all or nothing; complete domination or utter submission; the greatest economy ever seen by anyone anywhere ever, or the worst economy in the history of the world; the epitome of the good warrior savior hero who can do no wrong and is your only hope, or the most evil, corrupt villain who will rain terror down on you if you let them.

 These are all just stories, of course, so why do people fall so deeply into these absolute versions of people and situations?
 There is a strange comfort in understanding and labeling everything and everyone around us.
 Most